batoorsayed/morgen-mcp/README.md

 Run once.
 Available across all projects.
 Credentials are picked up from `.env` automatically.

-**Other clients** (Claude Desktop, Cursor, Windsurf, etc.) — add to your client's MCP config file, replacing `/path/to/morgen-mcp` with the actual path to your clone.
-Most clients expand `$VAR` references from your shell environment — if yours doesn't, paste the actual values directly.
+**Other clients** (Claude Desktop, Cursor, Windsurf, etc.) : Add to your client's MCP config file, replacing `/path/to/morgen-mcp` with the actual path to your clone.
+Most clients expand `$VAR` references from your shell environment.
+If yours doesn't, paste the actual values directly.

 ```json
 {